harnerdesigns/jackharner-gatsby/src/content/blog/a-brief-history/index.md

 featuredImage: "./featuredImage.jpg"
 ---

 JackHarner.com hasn't always been this beautiful piece of web design history you see today.
 It most certainly has not.
+It was the first domain I ever bought and it's gone through a myriad of changes over the years.

 Thanks to the WayBack Machine, here's the earliest iteration of this site I ever created from back in 2013: